dao-xyz/peerbit/NETWORK_TODO.md

 - Explicit recipients (`options.mode.to`): use DirectStream delivery (targeted).
 - Broadcast (`topics` only): publish once per shard overlay.

-Fanout payloads carry a publisher-signed `DataMessage` embedded in the fanout payload, so message `id`, `priority`, and publisher signature semantics are preserved even though the fanout transport frames are root-signed.
+For pubsub broadcast: fanout payloads carry a publisher-signed `DataMessage` embedded in the fanout payload, so message `id`, `priority`, and publisher signature semantics are preserved even though the fanout transport frames are root-signed.

+Note: shared-log has its own fanout fast-path (`FanoutEnvelope`) and does not embed a publisher-signed pubsub `DataMessage` for every replication message.

+### 6. Transport Boundaries (Bloat Reduction)

+- Subscription control (`Subscribe`/`Unsubscribe`/`GetSubscribers`) is shard-only.
+- DirectStream handles only targeted `PubSubData` (explicit recipients).
+- DirectStream handles `TopicRootCandidates` (auto root-candidate gossip in small ad-hoc nets).
+- Any other `PubSubMessage` received on the direct plane is dropped/ignored.
+- Pubsub broadcast `publish()` honors `options.signal` across shard joins + shard publishes so best-effort "teardown announcements" (e.g. SharedLog replication reset on close) can be bounded.

-## Verification (What's Green)
+## Verification

-- `pnpm run build` passes.
+- Build: `pnpm run build`
-- `@peerbit/pubsub` tests pass, including churn simulation.
-- `@peerbit/program` tests pass (fixed shard-root candidate determinism + shard-root hosting for 2-peer tests).
-- `peerbit` client test `dial waits for pubsub` now passes by:
-  - defaulting shard-root candidates to `[self]` when not configured
-  - expanding candidates on connect
-  - reconciling shard channels + re-announcing subscriptions
+- Full test: `pnpm run test`
+- Pubsub only: `pnpm -s --filter @peerbit/pubsub test`
+- Peerbit only: `pnpm -s --filter peerbit test`

 ## Remaining Work (What's Left)

-### Required for This PR

-- Ensure **full** `pnpm run test` is green (currently re-running after fixing `peerbit` pubsub dial test).
-- Re-run `pnpm run build` if any further changes land.

 ### Near-Term Cleanup (Bloat Reduction)

-- Decide whether we want to fully deprecate direct (non-sharded) subscription gossip paths.
-  - Today, `TopicControlPlane.onDataMessage` still parses subscription control messages, but control is intended to live on shard overlays.
 - Confirm `Peerbit.dial()` semantics:
   - Today it waits for pubsub + blocks neighbor reachability.
   - Consider also waiting for fanout neighbor streams if we want "pubsub is usable immediately after dial" to be strictly true.